 If you would like to do so donate via http://www.leetchi.com/c/safe-space-for-victims-of-homophobia or send an e-mail to email@example.com.

 Shibolo Awali Sean is a human rights lawyer and LGBT+ rights defender from Uganda.
 He represents clients from the LGBT+ community and is the Executive Director of The Robust Initiative For Promoting Human Rights (TRIUMPH UGANDA), a NGO that promotes human rights, sexual and reproductive health rights (SRHR) and access to justice for marginalized members of the community.
 You can read more about him in his recent interview with Trouw.

-Uitnodiging: seminar en uitreiking Lawyers for Lawyers Award
+Invitation: seminar and award ceremony 2021 Lawyers for Lawyers Award

 Lawyers for Lawyers and the Amsterdam Bar Association would like to cordially invite you to join our seminar ‘Resilience of Lawyers in Different European Contexts’ and the presentation of the 2021 Lawyers for Lawyers Award in theatre de Rode HoedLees verder